 Olive Oil and Honey

-Kabylie produces excellent olive oil — often organic by default due to traditional farming methods.
-Local honey varieties (eucalyptus, mountain wildflower) are also superb.
-Buy from local cooperatives or directly from farmers.
+Kabylie produces excellent olive oil and it is often organic by default due to traditional farming methods.
+It is also worth trying the local honey varieties (eucalyptus, mountain wildflower).

 Where to Shop